arangodb/velocypack/examples/API.md

 ```

 When a parse error occurs while parsing the JSON input, the `Parser`
-object will throw an exception.
+object will throw a VPack `Exception`.
 The exception message can be retrieved
-by querying the Exception's `what` method.
+by querying the Exception's `what()` method.
 The error position in the
-input JSON can be retrieved by using the Parser's `errorPos` method.
+input JSON can be retrieved by using the Parser's `errorPos()` method.

 The parser behavior can be adjusted by setting the following attributes
 in the Parser's `options` attribute: